1861 May 3rd

 Union Organisation

-USA: The Department of the Ohio was established, comprising Illinois, Ohio, and Indiana, to be transferred from the Department of the East.
+USA: The Department of the Ohio was established, comprising the states of Illinois, Ohio, and Indiana, transferred from the Department of the East.

 USA: Major-General of Ohio Militia George Brinton McClellan was appointed to command the Department of the Ohio, arriving on 13 May 1861.